antipoachingmap/hackerparadise/antipoachingbackend/README.md

 * ` heroku git:remote -a glacial-ocean-2318 `
 * ` heroku accounts:set dev@antipoachingmap.org `

+For SMS functionality, you'll also have to set the env vars via

 We only push the antipoachingbackend folder to remote, so you need to use the following command at root: